 I will provide all the necessary legally obtained documents to back up any claim we make regarding this process, and will just require your understanding and cooperation to enable us achieve success within a legitimate arrangement, eliminating any liability resulting from any breach of the prevalent laws.
 Your urgent response will be highly appreciated; you can as well forward to me your Telephone number immediately for more discussion, you could also reach me at: email@example.com.

 Barrister Rotimi Adams

 - Some spammers will use the names, or names similar to, third world despots and deposed leaders.
 Others simply randomly generate names, any resemblance to a real person being purely coincidental.

-Sometimes spammers will use the names and logos of real businesses with which they have no association, or will fabricate banks or other financial institutions that are supposedly involved in the transactions.
+- Sometimes spammers will use the names and logos of real businesses or law firms with which they have no association, or will fabricate banks or other financial institutions that are supposedly involved in the transactions.

 - Sometimes the spammer will provide photographs of the bank, or links to business or bank websites that look real, but the pictures and websites are fabrications created solely to mislead their targets.